 Visit Us

-Located in the northwest corner of Orange County this refuge protects a remnant of what was once a vast wetland complex.
-During monthly tours, visitors can expect to see shorebirds darting from one foraging area to another within the tidal flats.
-The occasional green sea turtle and light-footed Ridgway’s rail thrive within the Refuge’s diverse marsh complex offering a rare appearance.
+Located in the northwest corner of Orange County, this refuge protects a remnant of what was once a vast wetland complex.
+During monthly tours, visitors may see shorebirds foraging in tidal flats, and occasionally spot a green sea turtle or the elusive light-footed Ridgway’s rail thriving in the refuge’s diverse marsh habitat.

-Because of NWSSB’s military mission of storing and handling ordnance (munitions), the Refuge is closed to the public except during special events and escorted tours held on the last Saturday of each month (excluding December).
-View the Activities section for more information.
+Due to the Naval Weapons Station Seal Beach’s military mission of storing and handling ordnance, the refuge is closed to the public except during special events and escorted tours held on the last Saturday of each month (excluding December).

 Location and Contact Information